 John F. Miller, M.D.

-Dr. Miller is a Hematology and Oncology specialist with Riverside Medical Group at Peninsula Cancer Institute in Williamsburg.
+Dr. Miller is a Hematology and Oncology specialist with Riverside Medical Group at Riverside Peninsula Cancer Institute and Infusion Center in Williamsburg.
 He received his Bachelor of Science degree from the U.S Naval Academy and his medical degree from Louisiana State University Health Sciences Center.
 He completed his residency in Internal Medicine and fellowship in Medical Oncology and Hematology at Virginia Commonwealth University.
 Dr. Miller is board-certified in Internal Medicine, Medical Oncology, and Hematology.

 Flavia Kostov, M.D.

 Dr. Kostov graduated from Escola Baiana De Medicina E Saude Publica in 2001.
 She completed her residency in Internal Medicine at the Allegheny General Hospital in Pittsburgh.
 Dr. Kostov completed her fellowship in Medical Oncology and Hematology at The University of Pittsburgh in 2008.
 Her research focus was on multiple myeloma.
 Her special interests are breast cancer, lung cancer, and myeloma.
 Dr. Kostov is board-certified in Oncology, Hematology, and Internal Medicine.
 She currently practices in the Newport News office.